Balvald/ArtemisScannerTracker/README.md

 It tracks which species (Tussock, Fungoida, ...), and on which body the last exobiology scan occurred (Futes A 2, Moriosong A 1 a, ...) and also the state of the progress of the last exobiological scan.
 (1/3 found, 2/3 found...)

 - It keeps track of unsold profits.
 Vista genomics prices in this plugin are at the state of U14.01
-    - *NEW*: the credit amounts shown can be shortened (e.g. 1,000 KCr. ...) with another setting
+    - the credit amounts shown can be shortened (e.g. 1,000 KCr. ...) with another setting

 - It also keeps track of your sold and scanned but unsold exobiology once it is installed and running, and show it when you're in the corresponding system.

 - Handy buttons in the preferences that'll let the plugin scan through your journal files to retroactively track exobiology scans you've done in the past.
-    - *NEW*: It now also tracks the value of old scans that are still unsold.

 - Multi Commander Support.
 The plugin can handle you playing with many different CMDRs on the same machine with the same EDMC installation.

 - Shows the Clonal Colony Range of the last scanned exobiology scan, and your current distance to up to two previous scan locations with corresponding bearing.
-    - *NEW*: now in _c o l o u r_
+    - will show in _c o l o u r_ if you've driven far enough for the next exobiolgy scan

 - A button that copies the value of your currently unsold scans to your clipboard